NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

 as undefined (VERTISUNDEF, integer = -2), however, this limits the ability to vertically localize the impact of the observation on the model state.

+In this example where the observation is infrared (IR) radiance, the  metadata is located after the ``visir`` line (Note: for microwave observations the metadata would follow 'mw').
-The RTTOV specific metadata is located after the ``visir`` line.
-This includes the azimuth and elevation angle of the satellite and the sun respectively.
-Note, in this instance the sun azimuth/elevation are given missing values (-888888) because solar reflectance has no impact on an IR radiance observation.
+The metadata includes the azimuth and elevation angle of the satellite and the sun respectively.
+In this instance the sun azimuth/elevation are given missing values (-888888) because solar reflectance has no impact on an IR radiance observation.
 Also note, the observation provides a 4 integer description (31/9/56/8) of the platform/satellite/sensor/channel combination specific to this satellite observation.
 For more information on this metadata refer to this GOES observation converter example here:
-:doc:`../observations/obs_converters/GOES/README.rst`
+:doc:`../../observations/obs_converters/GOES/README`

 ..
 Important ::